Parral, Chihuahua

 Hidalgo del Parral is a city and seat of the municipality of Hidalgo del Parral in the Mexican state of Chihuahua.
 It is located in the southern part of the state, 220 km from the state capital, the city of Chihuahua, Chihuahua.
 As of 2015, the city of Hidalgo del Parral had a population of 109,510 inhabitants, while the metro area had a population of 129,688 inhabitants.
-The city was founded as San José del Parral.
-The name was changed after independence from Spain, in honour of Fr Miguel Hidalgo, widely considered the 'Father of the Country'.
+During the colonial period the city was a significant supplier of silver to the Spanish empire and was known as San José del Parral.
+The name of the city was changed after independence from Spain, in honour of Fr Miguel Hidalgo, widely considered the 'Father of the Country'.
+In 2023, Hidalgo del Parral was designated a Pueblo Mágico by the Mexican government, recognizing its cultural and historical importance.

+Geology

+Hidalgo del Parral mushroomed from the base of a hill of silver known as the Cerro la Prieta.
+The hill, is a part of the eastern foothill belt of the Sierra Madre Occidental, characterized by thick eroded deposits of tertiary volcanics.
+The bed rocks of both sedimentary and volcanic origin supply both lead and lead-free silver vein bearing ores.

+Parral's topography is characterized by both the silver vein bearing ores of its hill and adjacent basins that allowed for: the growth of crops such as maize, cattle grazing, and easy routes of communication to the state capital.

 History

+During the sixteenth and seventeenth centuries, Parral was once a bustling center for silver mining.

-According to legend, Juan Rangel de Biezma came here in 1629, picked up a rock on the “Cerro la Prieta” (La Prieta Hill), licked it and proclaimed “There is a mineral deposit here.”
+According to legend, Juan Rangel de Biezma came here in 1629, picked up a rock on the “Cerro la Prieta” (La Prieta Hill), licked it and proclaimed, “There is a mineral deposit here.”
 This deposit produced silver for 340 years.